AP Analysis: Gaza flare-up driven by deep misery in strip

 HAMAS

 Hamas rose to global prominence with 1990s suicide bombings aimed at scuttling the Israeli-Palestinian peace process and during the second Palestinian uprising in the early 2000s, killing hundreds of Israelis.
 It built up a formidable arsenal of rockets and other weapons.
-Israel's unilateral withdrawal from Gaza in 2005, ending a 38-year military presence, cleared the way for Hamas to violently seize control of Gaza in 2007 from its rival, the internationally recognized Palestinian Authority, a year after winning elections..
+Israel's unilateral withdrawal from Gaza in 2005, removing all troops and settlers after a 38-year presence, cleared the way for Hamas to violently seize control of Gaza in 2007 from its rival, the internationally recognized Palestinian Authority, a year after winning elections.

 Israel, which along with its Western allies considers Hamas a terrorist group, blockaded the territory along with Egypt, battering the meager economy.
 Jobs are hard to come by, Gaza's beaches are polluted by untreated sewage and tap water is undrinkable.
 Hamas, meanwhile, stifles dissent, bans public gatherings and promotes its conservative Islamic values.